awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 + `no-key-edit` \(required\) – Prevents the workers from editing the keys of annotations passed through `initialValue`\.
 + `no-geometry-edit` – Prevents workers from editing the polygons of annotations passed through `initialValue`\.

-For children of the `<crowd-textract-analyze-document>` element, you must have two regions\.
-You can use arbitrary HTML and CSS elements in these regions\.
+For children of the `<crowd-textract-analyze-document>` element, you must have two Regions\.
+You can use arbitrary HTML and CSS elements in these Regions\.
 + `<full-instructions>` – Instructions that are available from the **View full instructions** link in the tool\.
 You can leave this blank, but we recommend that you provide complete instructions to get better results\.
 + `<short-instructions>` – A brief description of the task that appears in the tool's sidebar\.
 You can leave this blank, but we recommend that you provide complete instructions to get better results\.